 What Gets Paid First?

-While building your emergency fund, you should make this your number one financial priority.
+Building your emergency fund should be your number one financial priority.

-If you feel compelled to put $50 toward that high interest credit card rather than into your new emergency fund- don’t!
-We are all about eliminating your credit card debt, but if you have unexpected expenses come up and don’t have an emergency fund, you may be turning to those credit cards and adding hundreds or thousands of dollars onto that high interest account.
+We are all about eliminating credit card debt, but if you have unexpected expenses come up and don’t have an emergency fund, you may be turning to those credit cards and adding hundreds or thousands of dollars onto that high interest account.
 Some may disagree, but both US News and Dave Ramsey are with us on this one.

 Having an emergency fund can be the difference between complete financial ruin and just a slight hiccup in your lifestyle.
 With a tough economy and the continued difficulty people are having in securing employment, your emergency fund will provide an invaluable safety net to anyone who makes the effort to use the strategy.